Opportunities

 - Instruction set architecture (ISA) for real-time systems.

 Please drop me an email (xiaotian.dai (at) york.ac.uk) if you want to discuss this further.
-I am happy to discuss immature ideas and would appreciate it if a more detailed proposal (details are here) could be provided to ease the discussion.
+I am happy to discuss early-stage ideas and would appreciate it if a more detailed proposal (details are here) could be provided to facilitate a more productive discussion.
 The standard entry time for PhDs is normally in October and April, but other starting dates can be settled.

 If you are a PhD student, or a Professor from a UK or non-UK university,